 Why Alaska?

 In 2018, the Lord allowed us to spend 6 weeks in Iliamna, Alaska, on a missions trip through Baptist Mid-Missions.
 We spent our time assisting Mike and Jeannette Clark in the work they do for the Lord's ministry in that village.
 Mike and Jeannette have been faithfully serving our Lord as church planters in Iliamna since 2006.
-I (Aaron) felt a huge burden from the Lord while visiting one of these small bush villages when an elderly sister in Christ asked me, "Are you the preacher I've been praying for?"
-I didn't know for sure at that point what the Lord was calling me to do, but I knew He was calling my family to come back.
-Seeing the great spiritual need of the bush villages in Alaska gave us a great burden to return after I finished my degree and make disciples of Christ in this part of the world.
+"I (Aaron) felt a huge burden from the Lord while visiting one of these small bush villages when an elderly sister in Christ asked me, 'Are you the preacher I've been praying for?'
+At that point I knew He was calling my family to come back."
+Seeing the great spiritual need of the bush villages in Alaska gave us a great burden to return and make disciples of Christ in this part of the world.

 A word from a friend who used to live in AK and worked among some Alaskan natives: